Macros & Preprocessor

 #error

 The #error directive immediately aborts compilation.
+It takes no message — any text after the directive is ignored — and it only fires when the conditional blocks around it are active.
 Use it inside conditional blocks to enforce configuration requirements.

 #ifndef PLATFORM